 Tri-Region Housing and Service Needs Estimate

-The Town of Stony Plain, City of Spruce Grove, and Parkland County are excited to bring back the Tri-Region Housing and Service Needs Estimate from October 1-31!
+The Town of Stony Plain, City of Spruce Grove, and Parkland County work collaboratively on the Tri-Region Housing and Service Needs Estimate to better understand the needs of residents across the region.

 Tri-Region Housing and Service Needs Estimate Survey Results 2018